lupyuen/lupyuen.github.io/src/starpro64.md

   }

-  // Else Boot Hart is 0: We have successfully booted NuttX on Hart 0!
+  // Else Boot Hart is 0: We have successfully booted NuttX on Hart 0! if (boot_hartid < 0) {

     // Init the globals once only.
-Remember the Boot Hart. if (boot_hartid < 0) {
+Remember the Boot Hart.
+    // Clear the BSS
     boot_hartid = mhartid;

-    // Clear the BSS
     sg2000_clear_bss();

-    // TODO SMP: Boot the Other Harts
+    // TODO SMP: Start the Other Harts by calling OpenSBI
     // sg2000_boot_secondary();

     // Copy the RAM Disk